 Video is becoming an integral part of an effective social media strategy.
 The stats prove it, as do the results.
 If you’re feeling overwhelmed, try starting out with one type of video — speak to a trend, tell a story, teach something, or share a behind-the-scenes peek.

 Keep our engagement tips in mind when creating your video because we think you’ll be inspired by the results!
 Stay tuned for our upcoming posts, where we’ll dive into how to use video on social media to drive sales and establish expertise.
+Create post-click pages with video to increase user engagement.
+Start creating post-click pages today with Instapage, request an Enterprise demo today.

 About the author